 |

 Wolcott Fellowships Wolcott Foundation Fellowships for Master's Degree studies are awarded to US citizens who have not previously earned an advanced degree and are attending or applying to George Washington University's School of Business, the Elliott School of International Affairs, or the Trachtenberg School of Public Policy and Public Administration.
 While the Foundation seeks to support full-time students, students working full time for government or related activities may enroll for six semester hours in the fall and spring semesters.
 These awards are designed to encourage young scholars (age 30 or younger) with outstanding academic, civic, and social credentials to pursue public service careers.
-Some exceptions to the age limitations may be made for active members of Masonic organizations.
-The maximum Wolcott Fellowship covers tuition and fees for 40 credit hours.
-The award is to be considered a grant (not to be repaid) if upon graduation the recipient is employed for four years in government services (federal, state, or local level) , in international affairs, or in selected international business in the private sector.
-Fellowship recipients may also request a relocation loan of up to $1,800.
+The Wolcott Fellowship covers graduate degree tuition to a maximum of $30,000.00.
+The award is to be considered a grant (not to be repaid) if upon graduation the recipient is employed for two years in government services (federal, state. or local level), in international affairs, or in selected international business in the private sector.
+Fellowship recipients may also request a relocation loan of up to $1,800.00.
 Relocation loans are awarded on the basis of need and must be repaid upon graduation.
 Fellowship Requirements Fellowship awards are contingent upon admission to the University.
-Awards are announced in early April.
+Awards are announced in February.
 While consideration is given to applicants with Masonic family background or Masonic youth participation, most students selected as Wolcott Fellows have no Masonic affiliations.
-To apply for a Wolcott Fellowship, applicants must agree to the program's terms and conditions.
-To begin the process of application, click here.
+How to apply.
+Review the following procedures, terms and conditions.
+If accepted, you will be directed to begin the Wolcott Fellowship application.
+Applicants must fully complete the application.
+Applicants must download and attach all college and post graduate transcripts, and a recent photo (males should wear coat and tie).
+Applications will be accepted between

 ![]() |